tmpfs/rlx/lib/rlx.md

 #### Open

 Run `${cmd_open_long}` with no arguments to open the current server, otherwise specify a `<url>`.
 Use the shortcut flags to jump straight to futon, fauxton or the couchdb documentation.
+Aliases are expanded to their full URL, if a shortcut flag is specified then the server for the alias is combined with the shortcut.

 The command executed to open a URL is set in the `console.launch.url` rc configuration property.
 By default it is configured to run the OSX specific open(1), linux users should change this to their preferred executable.